prisma-labs/graphql-framework-experiment/docs/getting-started/migrate-from-nexus-schema.md

   },
 ```

-#### Other Details

-##### Backing Types
+#### Backing Types

-With Nexus Schema backing types are handled as follows:
+With Nexus Schema you manage backing types for your GraphQL objects centrally via `makeSchema`.

-- You co-locate TypeScript typings as strings with your object type configs
-- Or you centrally configure typings with `makeSchema`.
 Paths you give are to modules that export types.
 Type names that _match your GraphQL object type names_ are made their respective backing types.

 With Nexus Framework backing types are handled as follows:

 1. You export TypeScript types in any module
 2. You configure your object type configs to use any of these exported TypeScript types.

+For more detail about backing types and how they work in Nexus Framework, see the [backing types section in the schema guide](/guides/schema#backing-types-in-nexus)

 **Example**